dustalov/myaso/README.md

 ## Acknowledgement

-This work is partially supported by UrB RAS grant №RCP-12-P10.
+This work is partially supported by the Ural Branch of the Russian Academy of Sciences, grant no. РЦП-12-П10.

 ## Contributing